The-Hacker-Recipes/The-Hacker-Recipes/web/config/http-request-smuggling.md

 ## Theory

-`HTTP request smuggling` takes advantage of discrepancies in parsing non-RFC compliant HTTP requests through two HTTP devices, typically a backend server and an HTTP-aware firewall or frontend proxy.
+`HTTP request smuggling` takes advantage of discrepancies in parsing non-RFC compliant HTTP requests through two HTTP devices, typically a backend server and a HTTP-aware firewall or front-end proxy.
 The HTTP request smuggling process is performed by constructing multiple customized HTTP requests.
 This allows two target entities to see two different sets of requests.

-In fact, users sends requests to a front-end server that will forward them to a back-end server.
+In fact, users send requests to a front-end server that will forward them to a back-end server.
 Therefore, requests are sent one after another, and the receiving server parses the HTTP request headers to determine where one request ends and the next one begins.
-In this case, the front-end and the back-end needs to agree about the boundaries between requests.
+In this case, the front-end and the back-end need to agree about the boundaries between requests.
 Otherwise an attacker might be able to send an ambiguous request.

 ![](../../.gitbook/assets/Request-Smuggling.png)

 HTTP request smuggling happens because the HTTP specification provides two different ways to specify where a request ends:  the `Content-Length` header and the `Transfer-Encoding` header.

+{% hint style="info" %}
+Content-Length: the length of the message body is specified in bytes (\r\n included)
+Transfer-Encoding: the length of chunck in bytes (hexadecimal encoding - \r\n included)
+{% endhint %}

-A HTTP request smuggling vulnerability occurs when an attacker sends both headers in a single request.
+HTTP request smuggling vulnerability occurs when an attacker sends both headers in a single request.
 This can cause either the front-end or the back-end server to incorrectly interpret the request, passing through a malicious HTTP query.

-Performing performing a request smuggling attack can lead to :
+Performing a request smuggling attack can lead to :

 * Gain access to protected resources, such as admin consoles
 * Gain access to sensitive data